Tom Reed (judoka): Judo career

 In 2012, he won his second British national championship but missed out on a place in the London 2012 Olympics to the more experienced Euan Burton.
-Tom had previously lost a match to Burton in the final of the 2009 GB World Cup in Birmingham.
+Reed had previously lost a match to Burton in the final of the 2009 GB World Cup in Birmingham.

 He competed for England in the men's 81 kg event at the 2014 Commonwealth Games where he won a silver medal, losing to fellow England international Owen Livesey.

 His efforts to qualify for the Rio 2016 Olympic Games were thwarted by a major elbow injury.
 In an interview, Reed stated that his elbow was "getting arthritic and bone fragments had moved into muscle areas".
-In a December 2015 interview with the BBC, Reed stated that though the required surgery was expected to be relatively straight forward and the recovery was only expected to take six weeks, he was still unsure when tit would take place.
+In a December 2015 interview with the BBC, Reed stated that though the required surgery was expected to be relatively straight forward and the recovery was only expected to take six weeks, he was still unsure when it would take place.
 "The big question is when I get that surgery.
 I'm on a waiting list and have been waiting six months.
 Now it looks like after Christmas.
 That will only get me three or four tournaments left in the Olympic qualification [period]."

 This proved to be the case and Reed was left needing 300 points from two remaining tournaments after only managing a 7th place finish in the 2016 African Open.
 He retired from the sport after failing to qualify shortly thereafter.